spatial-andrewc/ac-forest-viewer/README.md

 ## Quick start

-Run the following from the project root on a machine running Docker.

 Ensure that the you have a .env file located at [/project/frontend](/project/frontend) with a Mapbox api access token mapped to the following key:

 > `VITE_REACT_MAP_ACCESS_TOKEN`

-And then run:
+And then run the following from the project root on a machine running Docker.:

 > `docker-compose up --build`